baasbox/docs/source/index.md

 7. Quick link to the [download](http://www.baasbox.com/download/) of BaasBox site where you can find the latest version
 8. Number of collections, documents and total size in one window.
-9. Here you can see all latest news about BaasBox.
+9. Here you can see all the latest news about BaasBox.
 These are feeds from the BaasBox site |News|
 10. System window:
     -  Memory: you can find max allocable memory, current allocated